IshaS03/My-portfolio-Website/README.md

 # My-Portfolio-Website
-This portfolio website is completely responsive and it is completely developed by me.
+This portfolio website is completely responsive and it is  developed by me.